12-step checklist for a more effective website

 10. Make sure your website is easy to find

 Just having a website doesn’t mean people will visit it – or even find it.
 Search engine optimisation (SEO) is a set of best practices to ensure people can find your website online.
-Make sure you use industry keywords, tags and headers in your website’s descriptions and on the actual pages.
+Make sure you use field keywords, tags and headers in your website’s descriptions and on the actual pages.
 This will help your page appear higher in search results.
 Check out these guidelines for more information:

 11. Use social media to bring new people to your website and spread your message